jon-jacky/Piety/doc/baremachine.md

 interrupt handler.
 The CogNos operating system, including interrupt handlers, device drivers and the file system, is written in Smalltalk.

-NopSys is supposed to be language-independent, but has only been used to build CogNos.
+NopSys is supposed to be language-independent -- the authors write  "we're eager to see people create PyNOS, RubyNos, etc." -- but has only been used to build CogNos.
 CogNos was able to run some tests and performance experiments, but (the authors write) "there  would certainly be much more work needed before one could consider deploying our system."
-The project became inactive before that happened.
+The project became inactive before that happened.apparently

 ## MicroPython ##